In this Article

 [Also Read: 1 Month Old Baby Care]

-When you take your 7-week old baby for the routine check-up, your doctor may do the following:
+When you take your 7-week-old baby for the routine check-up, your doctor may carry out the following steps:

 - Check your baby’s head and his fontanel.

-- Test his ears to see how your baby responds to the sound and also to check any kind of infection.
+- Test his ears to see how your baby responds to the sound and also to check for infections.

-- Your doctor will examine your baby’s heart and lungs to check for any abnormality in the heart and to check for any breathing troubles.
+- Your doctor will examine your baby’s heart and lungs to check for any abnormality in the breathing or the heart.

 - Check your baby’s genitals for any rash or infection.